winton/gitcycle/README.md

 * Label issues with ticket milestone?
 * Silent verbose branch output when recreating
 * gitc qa pass 1 2 3, should check if the branch exists locally
+* gitc qa pass, should not set ticket to pending-approval if its already resolved